 “You want to let El Producto know about the enemy coming down at them right now?” he asked, waiting to speak into the microphone again.

 I wondered why Fusner would ask such a ridiculous question.
-I’d informed Morgan myself that the NVA would be coming down the wall.
+I’d informed Carter myself that the NVA would be coming down the wall.
 I looked at Fusner smooth young face.
 His expression told me nothing.
-Was it likely Morgan hadn’t even told his own Marines what he was doing?
+Was it likely Captain Carter hadn’t even told his own Marines what he was doing?

 “Tell ‘em,” I said.
 “I need position and time to use the Ontos.
 I can put up to twenty rounds into the wall higher up over the enemy’s head when they go into contact, but it’s useless if they’re set up too far down the river when they come together.
 And tell them to use the map codes.”